tennydesign/Minimalistic-wine-app/README.md

 - Access to five different APIs. (involved in the wine label image recognition workflow)
 - Protocols, Singletons (oh, I love singletons) and Delegates (many involved in controling the animations).
 - Very intricate animations.
-- Custom designed navigation controls, from scratch, not cocoapods. (top bar is actually an enhanced collection view etc...).
+- Custom designed navigation controls, from scratch, not cocoapods. (top bar is actually an enhanced collection view with programatic auto-layout and positioning).
 - Apple's Material Design and Human Interface Guidelines.
 - Balsamiq prototype.
 - POP (Marvel) prototype.

 ** This App ranked #1 (finally, right?) out of 15 in the the class (General Assembly iOS immersive SF).

- Total hacking time: ~180 hours.
+ Total hacking time: ~360 hours.

 Note: This project was huge, involving customer facing and backend interfaces with what looked like an infinite requirements list.
 It was built by me and [Jun Lee](Https://www.Github.com/juntomlee) and it took a crazy sleep deprivation hacking schedule for us to finish this baby monster in two and a half weeks.
 In the end it looks simple and clean, but it's a beast =).